2015 SRP AUDITION/APPLICATIONS ARE CLOSED

 - Informed, intelligent, clear dramatic choices (specificity of intent, gesture, focus, physicality)

-- A balanced approach to all of the above!
+- A balanced approach to your craft!